The Japanese House: 2018–2020: Good at Falling and Chewing Cotton Wool

+2023: In the End It Always Does

+Bain released a new single on 20 March 2023, titled "Boyhood", the lead single to her second album In the End It Always Does.
+The album was announced on 18 April 2023, concurrent with the release of the second single "Sad to Breathe".
+In the End It Always Does was released on 30 June 2023, and was revealed to feature credits from previous collaborators George Daniel, Matty Healy, Justin Vernon, and new collaborators Charli XCX, Muna, Chloe Kraemer and more.
+In May 2023, Bain announced tours in North America and the United Kingdom.

+On 12 January, it was announced Bain would join The 1975 for select dates on their 2024 UK tour.

+In October 2024, a billboard themed after Charli XCX's highly anticipated remix album Brat and It's Completely Different but Also Still Brat was found in The Japanese House's hometown, London.
+After some speculations, it was officially revealed that The Japanese House would feature on the remixed version of the song "Apple".
+Bain went on to support Charli XCX on her 2025 international tour.

+On 8 May 2025, it was announced that Bain would join Lorde for select dates on her 2025 Ultrasound World Tour.

 Public image and anonymity

 Bain began producing music professionally under the pen name "The Japanese House".
 She has stated that her reasons for using a pseudonym include not wanting to be defined by her gender and wanting to avoid the public eye.
-The name "The Japanese House" was inspired by a property in Cornwall, England in which she and her family had vacationed during her childhood.

-The property had been previously owned by Kate Winslet, with furnishings reminiscent of traditional Japanese tea houses, which inspired Bain's musical moniker.
-During her week-long stay in the cottage, Bain posed as a boy, calling herself Danny.
-Her experiences there directly inspired the use of an anonymous label for her music as opposed to the use of her own name.
+The name "The Japanese House" was inspired by a cottage in Cornwall, England, in which she and her family had vacationed for a week during her childhood.
+The property had been previously owned by Kate Winslet, with furnishings reminiscent of traditional Japanese tea houses, and during her stay in Cornwall, Bain posed as a boy.

 During her early career, Bain avoided photo shoots and publicity which, combined with her androgynous vocals, led many outlets to label her as an anonymous artist.
 After the release of her debut EP Pools to Bathe In, fans speculated about her gender and identity, with some even claiming that The Japanese House was Matty Healy of the 1975.

 Despite the shroud of anonymity which surrounded The Japanese House, Bain never hid her personal identity online.
-In a 2019 interview she noted that her official social media accounts even used her full name, Amber Bain.
+In a 2019 interview, she noted that her official social media accounts even used her full name, Amber Bain.
 She eventually became more public, appearing in interviews and photo shoots, stating that the reason for this was that she had become more comfortable with being in the spotlight and "didn't want the mystery to become bigger than the music".

-Amber Bain is known for her androgynous style and wavy blond hair which has been compared to that of American musician Kurt Cobain.
+Bain is known for her androgynous style and wavy blond hair, the latter of which has been compared to that of American musician Kurt Cobain.
 Megan Buerger of Pitchfork described Bain at the beginning of her career as "a soft-spoken, queer 19-year-old girl with Kurt Cobain hair and boyish style".